 Do energy balls actually give you energy?

-I mean they taste good… but are they good for you?
+I mean they taste good… but are energy balls really a healthy snack recipe?
 “That’s the funny thing about energy balls and energy bars.
 They’re useful for people exercising.”
 Faye continues, “But, if you’re tired in the afternoon, fast-absorbing carbohydrates (like candy) are going to give you pep, then a crash.
 A slower-absorbing snack with some fiber, fat, and protein is better.
 But honestly, if you have slumps in the afternoon, it probably means you’re stressed or tired.
 Yes, food is energy, but looking to food to give you an energy boost is kind of an odd strategy.
 You probably need to sleep more.”

 If you want to use energy balls as a quick pre-workout snack, eat one or two a half hour to an hour before your workout.